PowerShell/PowerShell/docs/testing-guidelines/getting-code-coverage.md

 The PowerShell code base is configured to build with code coverage support using [OpenCover].

 You can see the testing coverage of the current [`master`] branch build at any time at [codecov.io].

-To run test coverage analysis of PowerShell on your own branch/machine, you will need to take the following steps (and be aware that running the tests under code coverage analysis can take as long as 8 hours).
+To run test coverage analysis of PowerShell on your own branch/machine, you will need to take the following steps
+(and be aware that running the code coverage analysis can take as long as 8 hours).

 ## Running tests with code coverage analysis

 **First**: Open PowerShell in an **elevated** session.
 OpenCover needs elevated privileges to work.

 Now, in PowerShell: